yieldprotocol/addendum-docs/COOKBOOK.md

 | `  vaultId  `   | Vault to repay debt from.   |
 | `  receiver  `   | Receiver for the LP tokens.   |

-**Usage:** Use before maturity if borrow and pool was used, and if debt is above `minFYTokenReceived`.
+**Usage:** Use if borrow and pool was used and there is more debt than the expected fyToken obtained from the burn.

 ### Remove liquidity, repay and sell